Muppet Treasure Island: Plot

-Jim Hawkins is a young orphan who lives in an inn in England with his best friends Gonzo and Rizzo.
-Jim listens to Billy Bones' tales about the pirate Captain Bernie Flint, who buried his treasure trove on a remote island and executed his crew so only he would own the island's map.
-One night, Bones' crewmate Blind Pew arrives, giving Bones the black spot.
-Just before dying of a heart attack, Bones gives Jim the treasure map and begs him to go after the treasure and keep it safe from pirate hands, especially a one-legged man.
-Just then, an army of pirates attacks the inn, thus destroying it, but Jim, Gonzo, and Rizzo escape with the map.
+Jim Hawkins is a young orphan who lives in an inn in England with his best friends, Gonzo and Rizzo.
+Jim’s father was a first mate who died when he was seven years old.
+He listens to Billy Bones' tales about the pirate Captain Bernie Flint, who buried his treasure trove on a remote island and executed his crew so only he would own the island's map.
+One night, Bones' former crewmate, Blind Pew, arrives, and gives Bones the black spot.
+Before dying of a heart attack, Bones gives Jim the treasure map and begs him to go after the treasure and keep it safe from pirate hands, especially a one-legged man.
+Bones’ other former crewmates attacks the inn, thus destroying it, but Jim, Gonzo, and Rizzo escape with the map.

 The trio takes the map to the half-wit Squire Trelawney (Fozzie Bear), who arranges a voyage to find the treasure.
-The boys are enlisted aboard the Hispaniola as cabin boys, accompanied by Trelawney, Dr. Livesey (Bunsen Honeydew), and Beaker.
-The ship is commanded by Captain Abraham Smollett (Kermit the Frog) and his overly strict first mate, Mr. Samuel Arrow (Sam Eagle).
+The trio are enlisted aboard the Hispaniola as cabin boys, accompanied by Trelawney, Dr. Livesey (Bunsen Honeydew), and Beaker.
+The ship is commanded by Captain Abraham Smollett, (Kermit the Frog) who was a friend of Jim’s father, and his strict first mate, Mr. Samuel Arrow (Sam Eagle).
 The boys meet the cook Long John Silver, the one-legged man whom Bones warned them of, but Jim and Silver become good friends.
 The ship sets sail, but Smollett is suspicious of the crew, believing them to be shady.
-After Gonzo and Rizzo are kidnapped and tortured by three of the crew who have turned out to be pirates, he has the treasure map locked up for safekeeping.
+After Gonzo and Rizzo are kidnapped and tortured by three of the crew who have turned out to be pirates, Smollett and Arrow imprison them in the brig and have the treasure map locked up for safekeeping.